cheylea/selfverification-evoting/README.md

 ```

 ## Step Three - app.py only
 You may get an error if your tesseract install is not located at `r"C:\Program Files\Tesseract-OCR\tesseract.exe"`.
-Correct the script in `identification.py`:
+Ensure you have downloaded and installed [Tesseract](https://github.com/UB-Mannheim/) as mentioned in installed.
+Then you may need to correct the script in `identification.py` to the correct directory:

 ``` python
 # Use Tesseract to extract text from the image